-The most common type of improvement requested was to nature areas (selected by 15.8% of respondents), followed by picnic areas (10.7%), and boat launches (10.4%)

-- Upgrading the trail network was seen as a priority over upgrading sidewalks/bike routes or upgrading motor vehicle parking/bus stops - User fees and a special annual levy were supported by 13.8% and 16.4% of responses, respectively.
-'Other' specifications totalled 19% of responses, with suggestions including: assistance from the provincial government, grants and partnerships increases in development cost charges, and user fees for ball fields.
-The most frequent 'other' response was complete opposition of any raise, as well as suggestions to reallocate current funds, and employ income from the Casino - 34.4% of respondents were willing to contribute \$21-30 more each year to park improvements and maintenance, and a further 25.4% felt that \$11-20 was a reasonable tax increase for this purpose.
-Beyond this, 17.2% of respondents prefer to pay less than \$10 and 9.8% stipulate that they are not willing to contribute any more - General, strong valuation of wildlife such as herons, eagles, small birds and mammals and appreciation, separate from any concern has been expressed through survey results. - The benefit to the community offered by natural ecosystems, and concerns over potential loss of habitat, as could arise through land use change or undervaluation of wildlife was a value that came through in survey results.
+- The most common type of improvement requested was to nature areas (selected by 15.8% of respondents), followed by picnic areas (10.7%), and boat launches (10.4%) - Upgrading the trail network was seen as a priority over upgrading sidewalks/bike routes or upgrading motor vehicle parking/bus stops - User fees and a special annual levy were supported by 13.8% and 16.4% of responses, respectively. - 'Other' specifications totaled 19% of responses, with suggestions including: assistance from the provincial government, grants and partnerships increases in development cost charges, and user fees for ball fields - The most frequent 'other' response was complete opposition of any increase in taxes for park purposes, as well as suggestions to reallocate current funds, and employ income from the Casino - 34.4% of respondents were willing to contribute \$21-30 more each year to park improvements and maintenance, and a further 25.4% felt that \$11-20 was a reasonable tax increase for this purpose. - Beyond this, 17.2% of respondents prefer to pay less than \$10 and 9.8% stipulate that they are not willing to contribute any more - General, strong valuation of wildlife such as herons, eagles, small birds and mammals and appreciation, separate from any concern has been expressed through survey results. - The benefit to the community offered by natural ecosystems, and concerns over potential loss of habitat, as could arise through land use change or undervaluation of wildlife was a value that came through in survey results.

-5.2.5 Open House and World Café #1
+5.5 Open House and World Café #1

-An open house and world café was held on February 3, 2016 at the Town Hall.
+An Open House and World Café was held on February 2, 2016 at the Town Hall.
 This approach allowed multiple topics and interests to be explored at the same time.
-World Café: a set of rotating discussion tables with specific questions being asked by a facilitator at each table

-Overall, the more than 60 residents in attendance generated the following list of concerns, ideas, and priorities:
+Overall, more than 60 residents attended and generated the following list of ideas: